bacalhau-project/bacalhau/docs/docs/setting-up/networking-instructions/fundamentals.md

 To ensure that the node can communicate with other nodes on the network, make sure the swarm port is open and accessible by other nodes.

 :::info
-In the libp2p the term swarm has been replaced by [switch](https://docs.libp2p.io/concepts/appendix/glossary/#switch), however swarm is still used for historical reasons
+In libp2p the term swarm has been replaced by [switch](https://docs.libp2p.io/concepts/appendix/glossary/#switch), however swarm is still used for historical reasons
 :::

 ## REST API port